peligrolabs/mythic-transformation-white-paper/index.md

 The act of undergoing transformation through emotional and symbolic engagement with a story or artistic work, without needing to consciously understand or interpret it—thus allowing the mythic forces to act upon the soul at a deeper level.

+<b>Ontology</b>
+The branch of philosophy concerned with the nature of being, existence, and reality.
+Ontology asks the fundamental question: “What is?”—seeking to define what entities exist, how they can be categorized, and what it means for something to “be” at all.
+In spiritual and mythopoetic contexts, ontology explores the structures of consciousness, the dimensions of soul, and the layered realities that shape both inner and outer worlds.

 ---